Declared Pest Plants & Animals

 For more information, download the Peafowl Fact Sheet (PDF, 230.1 KB)

 There are a number of species of fish in Townsville's waterways that compete with native fish for resources and threaten the natural ecosystem of our rivers.

 for more information download Pest Fish Fact Sheet.

 Thunbergia Fragrans is a restricted invasive plant under the Biosecurity Act 2015.
 It must not be given away, sold or released into the environment without a permit.

 Biosecurity Queensland has more information on thunbergia fragrans.

 European rabbits are a restricted invasive animal under the Biosecurity Act 2014 and are noted as a medium priority for control under Townsville's Pest Management Plan.
-It is illegal to move, fed, give away, sell or release rabbits into the environment without a permit
+It is illegal to move, feed, give away, sell or release rabbits into the environment without a permit

 Rabbits are not permitted to be kept by residents in Queensland.
 Biosecurity Queensland regulates the keeping of rabbits.